 – Rothy’s: Durable, washable, eco-friendly stylish shoes — I don’t think I need to say much more than that.
 I have two pairs (Spotted Loafer and Cinnamon Mary Jane) and always find myself wanting more.
 I talk about my love for these shoes all the time and even wrote a post about how I care for them here.
 Such an innovative brand that is always coming up with new products, colors/patterns and styles so you’ll never get bored.
 There are no male-specific styles, but the Sneaker and the Lace Up are pretty unisex and there are a couple of Kid styles available too!

-– Native: Durable, easy-to-clean rubber shoes — I personally love the Jefferson and the Audrey styles (they brought the big bow style back this year and also added an adorable mini bow style!).
+– Native: Durable, easy-to-clean rubber shoes — I personally love the Jericho and the Audrey styles (they brought the big bow style back this year and also added an adorable mini bow style!).
 So chic!
-Unless you look closely you can’t tell that they’re made entirely of rubber.
-I absolutely love these shoes and wear them constantly (especially the Audrey style for a #datenight; pre-COVID, of course).
+Unless you look really closely you can’t tell that they’re made entirely of rubber.
+I absolutely love these shoes and wear them constantly (especially the Audrey style for a #datenight; pre-pandemic, of course).
 Also available for Men, Boys and Girls.

 – SeaStar Beachwear: I just discovered these flat espadrilles that are created with neoprene and are made to get wet (basically fancy water shoes)!
 I have two pairs in my cart right now — I’m torn between classic white and the striped design!
 There are also Mens’ and Kids’ sizes / styles available… a great option for everyone.